-There is also potential for zinc-lead-vanadium Mississippi Valley-type mineralization similar to the Berg Aukas deposit bordering the mafic complex, which according to historical records, produced 1.6 MT of ore grading 16.77% Zn, 4.04% Pb and $0.93\% V_2O_5$ during the period 1967-1975.
+There is also potential for zinc-lead-vanadium Mississippi Valley-type mineralization similar to the Berg Aukas deposit bordering the mafic complex, which according to historical records, produced 1.6 MT of ore grading 16.77% Zn, 4.04% Pb and 0.93% V2O5 during the period 1967-1975.

-Following the success of the SkyTEM survey over Kunene, it has been recommended that an airborne EM/magnetic survey be flown over the project area in early 2019.
-Targeted deposit types include magmatic Cu-Ni sulphide deposits within the mafic complex, massive sulphide deposits of the Berg Aukas type in carbonates immediately north of the mafic complex and gold deposits of the Otjikoto type in favourable sedimentary stratigraphy to the south of the complex.
-Selective soil surveys will also be considered over magnetic anomalies of possible association with Otjikoto type targets.
+Following the success of the SkyTEM survey over Kunene, it has been recommended that an airborne EM/magnetic survey be flown over the project area.
+Targeted deposit types include magmatic Cu-Ni sulphide deposits within the mafic complex, massive sulphide deposits of the Berg Aukas type in carbonates immediately north of the mafic complex and gold deposits of the Otjikoto type in favourable structures associated with airborne magnetic anomalies to the south of the complex.